orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   is_empty = () => this.reduce(async (acc, current, cancel) => { cancel(); return false; }, true)

-  // TODO: Way to get index from the ray.
-With a default .distance function applied somewhere?
-  // TODO: Allow for intermediate result. for .count/.reduce and nodes -> Halting problem
-  // TODO: Checks for uniqueness, only once per location: TODO: What would a reduce look like that doesn't do this (could be useful for intermediate results) - is this useful?
-  // TODO: The order in which things appear can vary based on what strategy is used in the traverser.
-Can be influenceced by using things like .all reduce = this.property<[(accumulator: Node, current: Node, cancel: () => void) => void | any, initial_value: any]>(this.this(), 'reduce').cast(Node) reduce_right = (callback: (accumulator: Node, current: Node, cancel: () => void) => void | any, initial_value: any) => this.reverse().reduce(callback, initial_value)
+  reduce = this.property<[(accumulator: Node, current: Node, cancel: () => void) => void | any, initial_value: any]>(this.this(), 'reduce').cast(Node)
+  reduce_right = (callback: (accumulator: Node, current: Node, cancel: () => void) => void | any, initial_value: any) => this.reverse().reduce(callback, initial_value)